ibm-cloud-docs/cis/cis-cli-plugin.md

 `--json`
 :   The JSON file or JSON string that is used to describe the custom certificates' priority.
 Required.
     - The required fields in JSON data are `certificates`:
-        - `certificates` : An array of objects with the follow fields.
+        - `certificates` : An array of objects with the following fields.
             - `id`: Custom certificate identifier.
             - `priority` : The order/priority in which the certificate is used in a request.
 Higher numbers are tried first.